kamalgirdher/jenkins-tutorials/Tutorial_04/README.md

 Tutorial 4.
-JENKINSFILE using SCM
+JENKINSFILE using SCM (Declarative)

 Dashboard > New Item > Pipeline
 Pipeline script from SCM